technofocus-pte/trnsfrmoprtnAIdynmfldsrvc/Lab 3/Lab 3 - Universal Resource Scheduling for Dynamics 365 Field Service.md

 ## Exercise 1 – Login Into Microsoft Dynamic 365 Field Service

+**Note:** If you already sign in field service and start free trial.
+Please skip the exercise 1 and start executing from exercise 2.

 1. Open the Edge browser and navigate to **Microsoft Dynamics 365** by visiting +++https://www.microsoft.com/en-in/dynamics-365/+++